jakebasile/reap/README.markdown

 For more information, run `reap-admin -h`.

+## Reporting

+**Reap** also includes some basic reporting functionality, under the `reap-admin` command.
+There is currently one report, `hours-report`.
+It shows the total, billable, and non-billable hour count for any number of people over a given time period.
+To generate this report over the course of a week, you would issue this command:

+    $ reap-admin hours-report -s 20120227 -e 20120302 315700 315701 315702...
+    # Hours Report for 20120227 - 20120302
+    Name:           Mean Guy
+    ID:             315700
+    Total Hours:    11.0
+    Billable:       6.0
+    Non-billable:   5.0
+    Ratio:          1.2
+    ... and so on ...

 ## More Help

 If you can't figure something out, or you think **Reap** is broken, send me an [email](http://www.google.com/recaptcha/mailhide/d?k=01Setbc2JX7fNIQvHb-xyRqA==&c=J27oPGH6BTxbJKfL2FXzDSIGtNL1BzvC4Xt4Jomxcss=).